CrazyScamp/ApprenticeVrSrc-Setup/README.md

 # Thanks to the_vrSrc

-Provides working JSON details that works with ApprenticeVR
+Provides working JSON details that works with ApprenticeVrSrc